deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 Xiù inclined her head.
 “Second-guess how?”

 “Ugh, you know.
-Just, like... if my parents had done what Taylor’s did and if I’d actually been there for him, or if maybe I’d ever tried to get back in touch, then maybe… but then I think about you two.”
+Just, like...if my parents had done what Taylor’s did and if I’d actually been there for him, or if maybe I’d ever tried to get back in touch, then maybe… but then I think about you two.”

 She sighed. “...You know?
 I’d never have met you if I hadn’t run away to Boston.”